hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Make rgennums generate direct numbers now instead of =number.
 Speeds up operations which have to worry about =expressions like insert/delete/edit etc.

-[TODO] [opti] parse =expressions and mark those which have cell addresses, so that only they get checked during insert/delete as well as during recalculation of cells, rather than all cells with =expressions.
+[DONE] parse =expressions and mark those which have cell addresses, so that only they get checked during insert/delete as well as during recalculation of cells, rather than all cells with =expressions. [update] the program also builds a list of forward and reverse dependencies for each of the cell with =expressions which have cell addresses in them, as noted in other places of this readme and in the code.

 [DONE] Progress status for insert/delete